makeruniverse/docs/docs/studios/media-studio.md

 Get in contact with our [Media Studio team](../team/team.md/#media-studio-team) for further support.

-## Mac Studio Workstation
+## Studio Workstation

-The Mac Studio Workstation with 192GB RAM is perfect for producing and editing media content.
+This Mac Workstation with 192GB RAM is perfect for producing and editing media content.
 It also offers various AI applications.

 ### Izotope RX10